 Side Lunge

-Runners and triathletes are notorious for only doing exercises that move them forwards.
+Runners and triathletes are notorious for only doing exercises that move them forward.
 Learning to move your body in all planes will activate stabilizer muscles and help you generate more balance.

-Start with 1 set x 3-5 reps if you haven’t been doing side lunges and then work up to 2 sets x12 reps per leg.
-If one side is weaker, then do a few extra reps on that side.
+If you haven’t been doing side lunges, start with 1 set x 3-5 reps and then work up to 2 sets x 12 reps per leg.
+If one side is weaker, do a few extra reps on that side.

 Click on the video below to see how to perform a side lunge correctly.